 There are terms regularly used in certain categories of MPHO that require an appropriate level of granularity to clearly convey the characteristics of the product.
-For cellular therapy products, DMSO is used during the cryopreservation process.
-However, different concentrations may be used, and hydroxyethyl starch may be added.
+For blood products, the term 'leukodepleted' is routinely understood as meaning the removal of leukocytes from a blood component, however, there are different ways of carrying out such a removal, and differing amounts of residual leukocytes that are used to define leukodepleted.
 To accommodate these variations, a range of standardized terminology and associated values are required.